Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 Shallow water zones are now part of navigation planning.

-- maps will not need to be carried
+- maps will no longer need to be carried with you

 Resources and Crafting